Cross Cultural Activities, Events & Programs

 Our Global Showcase, celebrated during spring semester, hands the stage over to students who wish to share performances highlighting their cultural backgrounds with other Madison College students, faculty, staff and guests.
 Celebrate cultures from around the world by joining us for great ethnic food, fashion shows, and international dance and musical performances.

 Cultural Connect is an international friendship program that connects international students and U.S. students in a fun, positive, and engaging community.
 Participants develop meaningful friendships within the program, gain valuable cross-cultural skills and knowledge of other cultures.

 Madison College welcomes over 150 international students from almost 50 countries each semester!
 International students often come to the U.S. only days or weeks before the semester begins.
-Upon arriving, they are confronted with language barriers, cultural shock, loneliness, academic stress, as well as other worries.
-The Cultural Connect program helps new international students connect with U.S. students to ease some of their initial concerns and help domestic students gain valuable global and cultural experience on campus.
+Upon arriving, they may experience language barriers, cultural adjustment, loneliness, academic stress, as well as other worries.
+They also come interested in making friends and sharing culture.
+The Cultural Connect program helps new international students connect with U.S. students to ease some of their initial concerns.

 How to Join